-I am an assistant professor in Department of Applied and Computational Mathematics and Statistics at University of Notre Dame.
+I am a professor in Department of Applied and Computational Mathematics and Statistics at University of Notre Dame.

-I am also very active in developing collaborations with people from other departments.
-I have quite a few collaborators from biology, biochemistry, and other departments, in Notre Dame and other institutes.
-Please do not hesitate to contact me if you think I may be the right person to solve your headaches.
+4. Collaborations with people from other departments.
+I am interested in using my techniques in statistical modeling and data mining on all kinds of real data, and I have developed collaborations with researchers from biology, biochemistry, and other departments, in Notre Dame and other institutes.
+Please do not hesitate to contact me if you have difficult data; I can be the right person to solve your headaches.

-In my spare time, I love to go fishing.
+5. Fishing. :-) Well, this is not research, but to me it is serious and have brought me as much fun as research.
 When I was a five-year-old boy, I built up my first rod, line, and hooks by myself, and got my first fish--a Crucian carp.
-After that, I never stopped fishing for a long time.
+After that, I never stopped fishing.
 In California, I went both freshwater and saltwater fishing.
-My fishing journey in Indiana has started, and here are some of my catches in my first three years in the St Joseph River: 5 lb 1 oz largemouth bass (on a Texas rig), 13 lb steelhead (on a jerkbait), 11 lb chinook salmon (on a jerkbait), and a 7 lb steelhead with 4 lb line and a 2 inch minnow (when I was targeting crappie)!
-My dream is to become the best angler among statisticians, and the best statistician among anglers.
+Most remarkably, I got an 7 lb 0 oz rainbow trout using 4 lb line (on a Thomas Buoyant spoon), and a 16 lb striper in the San Francisco Bay on the shore (on a piece of squid).
+My fishing journey in Indiana has started, and here are some of my catches in the St Joseph River: 5 lb 1 oz largemouth bass (on a Texas rig), 13 lb steelhead (on a jerkbait), 11 lb chinook salmon (on a jerkbait), and a 7 lb steelhead with 4 lb line and a 2 inch minnow (when I was targeting crappie)!